 From incorporation through the end of fiscal 2014, we experienced operating losses and consequently accumulated a significant amount of operating loss carryforwards in several jurisdictions.
 By the end of fiscal 2015, we fully utilized our unused operating loss carryforwards with respect to U.S. federal tax obligations.
-In fiscal 2015, we recorded an income tax expense of \$1.7 million for federal and state taxes in the U.S. In fiscal 2016, we recorded a net income tax expenses of \$0.4 million for federal and state tax in the U.S, which consist \$1.8 million current income tax expenses and \$1.4 million deferred tax asset.
+In fiscal 2015, we recorded an income tax expense of \$1.7 million for federal and state taxes in the U.S. In fiscal 2016, we recorded a net income tax expenses of \$0.4 million for federal and state tax in the U.S, which consists of \$1.8 million current income tax expenses and \$1.4 million deferred tax asset.
+In the six months ended December 31, 2016 we recorded a net income tax expenses of \$1.6 million for federal and state tax in the U.S, which consists of \$1.1 million current income tax expenses and \$0.5 million deferred tax realized.

 SolarEdge Technologies Ltd., our Israeli subsidiary, is taxed under Israeli law.
 Income not eligible for benefits under the Investment Law is taxed at the corporate tax rate.
 The corporate tax rate in Israel was 26.5% in fiscal 2014 and 2015.
-A recent amendment of the Israeli Income Tax Ordinance decreased the corporate tax rate to 25% commencing on January 1, 2016.
-However, the effective tax rate payable by a company that derives income from a "Benefited Enterprise", as defined under the Investment Law, may be considerably less.
+Recent amendments of the Israeli Income Tax Ordinance decreased the corporate tax rate to 25% commencing on January 1, 2016, 24% starting January 1, 2017, and 23% starting January 1, 2018.
+However, our Israeli subsidiary elected tax year 2012 as a "Year of Election" for "Beneficiary Enterprise" under the Israeli Investment Law, which provides certain benefits, including tax exemptions and reduced tax rates.
+Income not eligible for Beneficiary Enterprise benefits is taxed at the then prevailing regular corporate tax rate.
+Upon meeting the requirements under the Israeli Investment Law, income derived from productive activity under the Beneficiary Enterprise status will be exempt from tax for two years from the year in which the Israeli subsidiary first generated taxable income, provided that 12 years have not passed from the beginning of the Year of Election.
 Capital gains derived by an Israeli company are subject to tax at the prevailing corporate tax rate.